TurboGears/tg2docs/docs/turbogears/minimal/index.rst

     httpd = make_server('', 8080, application)
     httpd.serve_forever()

-Running the Python module just created will start a server on port ``8080`` with the our hello world application, opening your browser and pointing it to ``http://localhost:8080`` should present you with an Hello World text.
+Running ``python tgapp`` (the python module we just created) will start a server on port ``8080`` with the our hello world application, opening your browser and pointing it to ``http://localhost:8080`` should present you with an Hello World text.

 Serving Multiple Pages
 ======================